Try it free

 • Spot misconfigurations and validate your setup by analyzing the structure of the Kubernetes topology graph.

-• Clearly visualize the layout of clusters, namespaces, and workloads to facilitate cross-team collaboration or onboarding, aiding in explaining environment ownership and responsibilities.
+• Clearly visualize the layout of clusters and namespaces to facilitate cross-team collaboration or onboarding, aiding in explaining environment ownership and responsibilities.

 Best practice tips